-This District also provides public secondary (kindergarten through 12th grade) education to students living within its borders.
+This District provides public secondary (kindergarten through 12th grade) education to students living within its borders.
 This District is governed by a School Board consisting of seven elected members that also appoint a Superintendent to oversee the District's daily operations.
-The majority of the western portion of the Town is within this District.
+The majority of the Town, except its extreme northwest portion, is within this District.

-• Fort Atkinson School District
+• Edgerton School District

 This District also provides public secondary (kindergarten through 12th grade) education to students living within its borders.
-This District is governed by a School Board consisting of five elected members that also appoint a Superintendent to oversee the District's daily operations.
-The northwestern portion of the Town is within this District.
+This District is governed by a School Board consisting of nine elected members that also appoint a Superintendent to oversee the District's daily operations.
+The Town's extreme northwest portion is within this District.